 - Papaya Playa Project: a hotel with really cool parties and guest DJs every weekend

-- Paraiso Beach: really gorgeous beach that has to be visited
+- Playa Paraiso: really gorgeous beach that has to be visited

 - Casa Malca: Pablo Escobar’s mansion that is now a gorgeous hotel with great brunch and dinner